OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Sample_Preparation.md

     show do
       title 'Review the safety warnings'
-      warning 'You will be working with infectious materials.' note "Do <b>ALL</b> work in a biosafety cabinet (BSC)" note 'Always wear a lab coat and gloves for this protocol.
-We will use two layers of gloves for parts of this protocol.' note 'Use on tight gloves.
-Tight gloves help reduce chances for your gloves to be trapped when closing the tubes which can increase contamination risk.' note 'Change outer gloves after touching any common surface (such as a refrigerator door handle) as your gloves now can be contaminated by RNase or other previously amplified products that can cause false positives.' check 'Put on a lab coat and "doubled" gloves now.' end end
+      warning 'You will be working with infectious materials.' note 'Do <b>ALL</b> work in a biosafety cabinet (BSC)' note 'Always wear a lab coat and gloves for this protocol.
+We will use two layers of gloves for parts of this protocol.' note 'Make sure to use tight gloves.
+Tight gloves reduce the chance of the gloves getting caught on the tubes when closing their lids.' note 'Change your outer layer of gloves after touching any common space surface (such as a refrigerator door handle) as your gloves can now be contaminated by RNase or other previously amplified products that can cause false positives.' check 'Put on a lab coat and "doubled" gloves now.' note 'Throughout the protocol, please pay extra attention to the orange warning blocks.' warning 'Warning blocks can contain vital saftey information.' end end

-  def retrieve_and_open_package(this_package, ops)
+  def retrieve_package(this_package)
     show do
       title "Take package #{this_package.bold} from the #{FRIDGE_PRE} and place on the #{BENCH_PRE} in the BSC" check 'Grab package'
-      check 'Remove the <b>outside layer</b> of gloves (since you just touched the door knob).' check 'Put on a new outside layer of gloves.' end
+      check 'Remove the <b>outside layer</b> of gloves (since you just touched the door knob).' check 'Put on a new outside layer of gloves.' end end

+  def open_package(this_package, ops)
     show_open_package(this_package, '', 0) do
       img = kit_image(ops)
       check 'Check that the following are in the pack:'